chentsulin/awesome-graphql/README.md

 * [swapi-graphql-lambda](https://github.com/alvinthen/swapi-graphql-lambda) - A GraphQL schema hosted in AWS Lambda wrapping http://swapi.co/
 * [Apollo Client documentation](http://dev.apollodata.com/react/) - Documentation and example for building GraphQL apps using apollo client
 * [Apollo Server tools documentation](http://dev.apollodata.com/tools/) - Documentation, tutorial and examples for building GraphQL server and connecting to SQL, MongoDB and REST endpoints.
-* [Apollo Link](https://www.apollographql.com/docs/link/) - The official guide for getting started with Apollo Link, a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
+* [Apollo Link](https://www.apollographql.com/docs/link/) - The official guide for getting started with Apollo Link - a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
 * [f8-apollo](https://github.com/nnance/f8app-apollo) - Refactored version of the official F8 app of 2016, powered by React Native and the Apollo Stack.
 * [f8app](https://github.com/fbsamples/f8app) - Source code of the official F8 app of 2016, powered by React Native and other Facebook open source projects. [http://makeitopen.com](http://makeitopen.com)
 * [Reindex Examples](https://github.com/reindexio/reindex-examples) - Example projects for Reindex with using React Native and React.js for web.